 - Study support drop-in sessions

 - Tuition, field trips and tutorials

 - Certificate of attendance

-The Toshiba International Foundation (TIFO) and Sainsbury Institute for the Study of Japanese Arts and Cultures (SISJAC) are supporting funded places for applicants.
+The Toshiba International Foundation (TIFO) are supporting funded places for applicants from Bulgaria, Croatia, Czech-Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.
 Please see full details on our website.